-- 1. Is responsible to assign a Transportation Planner to monitor each project to ensure compliance with the Standard Project Agreement. - 2.
-The Executive Director will make guidelines available to the recipient as necessary to assist with compliance of the Standard Project Agreement. - 3.
+- 1. Is responsible to assign a project coordinator Transportation Planner to monitor each project to ensure compliance with the SPA Standard Project Agreement. - 2.
+The Executive Director will make guidelines available to the recipient as necessary to assist with compliance of the SPA Standard Project Agreement. - 3.
 Written requests for supplemental project funding shall be submitted to the Executive Director for review.
 The Executive Director will present a recommendation to the Finance Committee for consideration.
 The Finance Committee may make a recommendation on any such request to the Authority for final determination. - 4.
 The Executive Director will review written requests from recipients to advance a project to a future phase.
 The requests will be shared with the Finance Committee for consideration.
 The Finance Committee may make a recommendation on any such request to the Authority for final determination.
+The <a href="#specification-self-funding-future-phase-of-an-approved-project-an-deta-future-phase-of-an-approved-phase-of-an-approved-phase-of-an-approved-phase-of-an-approved-phase-of-an-approved-phase-of-an-approved-phase-of-an-approved-phase-of-an-approved-phase-of-an-approved-phase-of-an-app

-The Standard Project Agreement doesn't prevent a recipient from self-funding a future phase of an approved project and seeking reimbursement from the Authority based on the original or modified cash flow projections. - 5.
+- seeking reimbursement from the Authority based on the original or modified cash flow projections. - 5.
 The Executive Director will advise the recipient in writing of questionable uses of any funding which comes to the Authority's attention.
 The Executive Director will provide a report of the incident and make recommendations for resolution to the Finance Committee.
 The Finance Committee will forward the issue and possible resolution to the Authority.
 Additional funding will be withheld until final resolution of the matter.